sameer-goel/aws-machine-learning/10_QnA.md

 Q. To get inference for an entire dataset, you are developing a batch transform job using Amazon SageMaker High-level Python Library.
 Which method would you call so that the inferences are available for the entire dataset
 -

-Q. Method calls you need to use to deploy the model
+Q. Method calls, you need to use to deploy the model
 -

 Q. Visual Types